Front boundaries

 Design Outcomes

-3. Natural Surveillance: Front boundaries should allow natural surveillance onto the street.
+3. Natural Surveillance: Placement, size and design of the front boundary should promote natural surveillance onto the street.

 1. Street typology